JINHXu/hate-speech-annotation/README.md

 Thus our goal in the manual annotation project as part of the follow-on work is to label a sample of tweets identified as hateful by the three models to fintune LLMs with 'in-distribution' data, leading to more reliable automatic annotation thus the analysis.

+__As an annotation collaborator, you will only be asked to be work together with me on manual annotation__, further model training, automatic labelling and analysis will be conducted by myself.
+However, offer to help in later stages would be welcome and highly apprecaited.

 * [link to paper](https://arxiv.org/abs/2211.06116)

 * [link to code, data, analysis](https://github.com/JINHXu/how-much-hate-with-china)